Sarenne/starter-academic/content/authors/admin/_index.md

  <!-- people interact with AI systems through spoken and written conversation.  -->

 <!-- I'm interested in **communication systems** and how we use them efficiently.  -->
 Before this, I was a research associate in the [University of Edinburgh](https://www.ed.ac.uk/)'s [Institute for Language, Cognition and Computation](https://web.inf.ed.ac.uk/ilcc).
-I completed my PhD in the [Centre for Speech Technology Research](http://www.cstr.ed.ac.uk/) at the University of Edinburgh where I worked with Catherine Lai and Peter Bell.
+I completed my PhD in the [Centre for Speech Technology Research](http://www.cstr.ed.ac.uk/) at the University of Edinburgh where I worked with Catherine Lai and Peter Bell on information theoretic models of speech perception.
+I also worked on a number of start-up teams in healthtech, ML & NLP across the UK, Denmark, and Germany.
+{{< icon name="download" pack="fas" >}} Check out my {{< staticref "media/cv_phd_gd_long.pdf" "newtab" >}}resumé{{< /staticref >}} for more details (updated Nov 2025).

 Alongside speech safety, my research explores the congitive mechanisms that underpin our ability to understand and produce language.
 During my PhD, I was particularly focused on how information encoded in the lexical and non-lexical channels of spoken communication affects perception.
 I applied these insights to better model human language comprehension as well as guide the development of efficient, perceptually-motivated representations of multi-channel communicative signals.